Dream of:14 May 2012 "Sinkhole"

 As I again walked through the house, I realized that it was in much worse shape than I had originally thought.
 The wood floor in the back bedroom was extremely uneven and warped.
 Part of the floor was even missing.
 Obviously I would have to tear up the entire floor and replace it.
 The wooden flooring in another room was thin and breaking apart.
 Obviously it would also need to be replaced.

-Finally I realized that the house didn't even have a bathroom.
-I would have to also install a bathroom and I didn't even know where I would place it.
+Finally I realized that the house did not even have a bathroom.
+I would have to also install a bathroom and I did not even know where I would place it.

 I was starting to become discouraged and I thought I might simply abandon the place.